rrnyquist/ebenezer/_Scripture/ESV/43_John.md

 Jesus answered, Will you lay down your life for me?
 Truly, truly, I say to you, the rooster will not crow till you have denied me three times. ^1338

 Let not your hearts be troubled.
 Believe in God; believe also in me. ^1401

-In my Father’s house are many rooms.
+In my Father's house are many rooms.
 If it were not so, would I have told you that I go to prepare a place for you? ^1402

 And if I go and prepare a place for you, I will come again and will take you to myself, that where I am you may be also. ^1403